 “Steve and I spent months and months working on a part of a product that, often, nobody would ever see, nor realize was there” (Jonathan Ive)

-The son of a British silversmith, Ive – and his approach to industrial design – relies on manufacturing process knowledge as much as it does on pure design skills.
+The son of a British silversmith Ive bases his approach to industrial design on a profound knowledge of manufacturing processes as much as it does on pure design skills.
 When you push the apparent simplicity of an object to that extent, God is even more in the detail.